ucsd-progsys/liquidhaskell/docs/mkDocs/docs/specifications.md

 f :: x:t0 -> {v:t1 | p x v}
 f x = e
   where
-    -- the lemma0 binding is unused by e but it is still available -- for Liquid Haskell to use it lemma0 = lemma x
+    -- the lemma0 binding is unused by e, but it is still available -- for Liquid Haskell to use it lemma0 = lemma x